10 Famous People With Bipolar Disorder Diagnosis

 • Lifestyle modifications like exercise, practices that improve your sleep hygiene, and a well-balanced diet

-• Talk therapy methods like CBT to help you develop coping mechanisms to minimize your symptoms
+• Talk therapy methods like CBT can help you develop coping mechanisms to minimize your symptoms

 When you sign up for online therapy with BetterHelp, you may be matched with a licensed counselor suited to your specific needs and preferences within 24–48 hours.
-You can easily connect from a smartphone, tablet, or computer and communicate with your therapist in the way that makes you feel most comfortable, including with live phone, video, and chat sessions.
+You can easily connect from a smartphone, tablet, or computer and communicate with your therapist in the way that makes you feel most comfortable, whether attending from home, the office, or your vacation destination.

 Takeaway